pwintz/sharc/README.md

 * Check that you are running `docker build .` in the directory that contains the `Dockerfile`.
 * If all else fails, try building from scratch, discarding the Docker cache, by running `docker build --no-cache .`

-## Problem Docker Push Fails
+## Problem: Docker Push Fails
 * Log-in using `docker login` before pushing.
 * Tag the image with the user name as a prefix in the form `username/tag` so that Docker knows where to direct the pushed image.

-## Runnning a Serial SHARC Simulation Fails
+## Problem: Runnning a Serial SHARC Simulation Fails
 When running serial simulations in Docker, the following error occurs in certain circmstances:
 ```
 setarch: failed to set personality to x86_64: Operation not permitted
 ```
-The reason this error occurs is because the Docker container does not allow this operations, by default.
+The reason this error occurs is because the Docker container does not allow some operations, by default.
 To fix the problem, use the `--privileged` flag when starting the Docker container.

 # Software Tools used by this project
-* [Docker](https://www.docker.com/) -- Creates easily reproducible environments so that we can immediately spin-up new virtual machines that run Scarab.
+* [Docker](https://www.docker.com/) – Creates easily reproducible environments so that we can immediately spin-up new virtual machines that run Scarab.
-* [Scarab](https://github.com/Litz-Lab/scarab) -- A microarchitectural simulator of computational hardware (e.g., CPU and memory).
+* [Scarab](https://github.com/Litz-Lab/scarab) – A microarchitectural simulator of computational hardware (e.g., CPU and memory).
-* [DynamoRIO](https://dynamorio.org/) (Optional - Only needed if doing trace-based simulation with Scarab.)
+* [DynamoRIO](https://dynamorio.org/) – Optional - Only needed if doing trace-based simulation with Scarab.
-* [libmpc](https://github.com/nicolapiccinelli/libmpc) (Optional - Used for examples running MPC controllers)
+* [libmpc](https://github.com/nicolapiccinelli/libmpc) – Optional - Used for examples running MPC controllers